pmk7/python-language-learning-app/README.md

    Run the Python script: In your terminal or command prompt, run the following command to start the Python script:

 python3 main.py

-Now you should be able to use the sentence generator with the OpenAI package.
-These instructions provide more detailed steps that should be accessible to users with no coding experience.